nixworks/public/news/2006/01/10/index.md

 ##### Amnesty International
 ### [ Amnesty International claims torture and ill-treatment of terrorist suspects on the fourth anniversary of detainees being held without charge at Camp Delta in Guantanamo Bay, Cuba. ](/news/2006/01/10/amnesty-international-claims-torture-and-ill-treatment-of-terrorist-suspects-on-the-fourth-anniversary-of-detainees-being-held-without-char.md)
-_Context: Amnesty International, Guantanamo Bay, Cuba, Camp Delta_
+_Context: Guantanamo Bay, Cuba, Amnesty International, Camp Delta_

 ##### Whaling
 ### [ Japanese whalers and anti-whaling environmental groups continue to clash in Antarctic waters near Australia, as calls for the Australian Government to intervene intensify. ](/news/2006/01/10/japanese-whalers-and-anti-whaling-environmental-groups-continue-to-clash-in-antarctic-waters-near-australia-as-calls-for-the-australian-go.md)
-_Context: Government of Australia, Antarctic, whaling_
+_Context: whaling, Government of Australia, Antarctic_

 ##### Ukraine
 ### [ Ukraine's parliament dismisses the Cabinet over its gas deal with Russia. ](/news/2006/01/10/ukraine-s-parliament-dismisses-the-cabinet-over-its-gas-deal-with-russia.md)